chrisdjscott/RemoteJobManager/docs/one_time_setup.rst

    .. image:: _static/images/01_sharescreen.png
       :target: _static/images/01_sharescreen.png

-4. On the *Create New Guest Collection* page, make sure the path is correct and give the share a name (make a note of the path as this will be required during :doc:`configuration`)
+4. On the *Create New Guest Collection* page, make sure the *Path* is correct and give the share a name (also make a note of the *Path* as this will be required during :doc:`configuration`)

    .. image:: _static/images/02_create_guest_collection.png
       :target: _static/images/02_create_guest_collection.png